 It is nearly four.
 We puzzle over stars, and land lights.
 A yellow planet looks like a hovering helicopter.
 Or is it a light on a tall mast?
 No, it is a planet, which glows a little yellow, a little red.

 The last five miles are the hardest.
 My right hip aches.
 My legs a little rubbery, someone has roughed up the track since we walked out, and strewn it with loose rock which I now feel uncomfortably through the soles of my boots.

 Just before dawn the wind gets up.
 I am ready for daylight, hungry for it.
 I have drunk too much night, stared at too many stars.
 Time to see.
-The light coming on very slowly – leaking in over the western edge.
+The light coming on very slowly – leaking in over the eastern edge.
 It is dark, there is fabric to it.
 This is because there is light in some of the sky but not all of it – the top is brightening and the lower half and the space in which we move is still night and our tired eyes are confused and don’t know where to look.
 Down to our left the Vale full of white mist, the tops of trees showing above it, like they have been drowned in flood water.
 A bank of cloud in front of us as solid and marked as hillside.

 “Is that the side of the Plain?”

 “No, it’s cloud.”

 It is light and we are off the ridgeway and back onto stubble field, coming off the Plain.
 We have marched our way through the corridor of night and we have found our way back to the light.
 Home.
 New colours – browns and greens and yellows, like food.
 It is cold.
 In the light I feel more tired and dirtier.
 It’s time for a bath.

 Outside the village, a white barn owl flies on towards us.

 Through the garden gate and it is as if we have only just left.
 But a whole night has been got through, walked through.